singnet/covid-simulation/simulation_parameters.md

 * [typical_restaurant_event_size](#typical_restaurant_event_size)
 * [weareable_adoption_rate](#weareable_adoption_rate)

+## allowed_restaurant_capacity

+`allowed_restaurant_capacity` is used in two different contexts:

+* To determine the availability of restaurants when a human decided to invite friends.
+* In a function to determine if infection will spread amongst humans from different events in a given restaurant.
+When a restaurant is spreading infection amongst the humans inside it, humans participating in an event will spread infection amongst themselves and a _flip coin_ test using `allowed_restaurant_capacity` is performed to check if some spreading will happen betwwen humans in different events (i.e. different tables in the Restaurant).

 ## asymptomatic_contagion_probability

 To check whether an infected human is contagious, either of these conditions must be true:

+__Valid values__: {1.0, 0.50, 0.25}

+__Default__: 1.0

+__Where it's used__: `Restaurant.spread_infection()` and `District.get_available_restaurant()` in `human.py`

 * its infection latency period is ended (i.e. the human is already symptomatic)
 * a _flip coin_ test with `asymptomatic_contagion_probability` must pass.